Coronary Computed Tomography Angiography (CCTA)

-- Coronary CTA is not invasive.
-An alternative test, cardiac catheterization with a coronary angiogram, is invasive, has more complications related to the placement of a long catheter into the arteries and the movement of the catheter in the blood vessels, and requires more time for the patient to recover.
+- CCTA is not invasive.
+An alternative test, cardiac catheterization with a coronary angiogram, is invasive, has more complications related to the placement of a long catheter into the groin or wrist arteries extending all the way to the heart, and the movement of the catheter in the blood vessels.
+Invasive catheterization requires more time for the patient to recover.

 - A major advantage of CT is that it is able to view bone, soft tissue and blood vessels all at the same time.
 It is therefore suited to identify other reasons for your discomfort such as an injury to the aorta or a blood clot in the lungs.